andrewrgabb/hooks/src/pages/README.md

 It also contains all of the information about routing.

-As a general rule, pages will be use hooks to access state, and will compose components.
+As a general rule, pages will use services to access state / perform operations, will compose components, and will link to other pages.